zpzim/SCAMP/README.md

     * One of "--double_precision, --mixed_precision, --single_precision": Changes the precision mode of SCAMP, default is double precision, mixed precision will work on many datasets but not all, single precision will work for some simple datasets, but may prove unreliable for many.
 See test/SampleInput/earthquake_precision_test.txt for an example of a dataset that fails in mixed/single precision.
 The single precision mode is about 2x faster than double precision, mixed_precision falls in the middle, but can sometimes be as slow as double precision".
     * "--gpus=\"list of device numbers to use\"": allows you to specify which gpus to use on the machine, by default we try to use all of them.
 The device numbers must be valid cuda devices on your system.
 You can chain these to add more gpus.
 Example: --gpus="0 1" will use gpu 0 and gpu 1 on the system.
     * "--num_cpu_workers": allows you to specify the number of cpu threads to compute with, by default we use none.
 For now, if you don't have gpus, we recommend setting this to the number of cores on your system for best performance.
 It is possible to perform hetrogeneous GPU/CPU computation using this flag, but because the CPU code isn't optimized yet, you will likely see no speedup compared to using just GPUs
+    * "--reduce_all_neighbors": reduces the output of the ALL_NEIGHBORS profile type to a matrix (a summary of the distance matrix) see Examples
 * There are more arguments that allow you even greater control over what SCAMP can do.
 Use --helpfull for a list of possible arguments and their descriptions.
 * cmake provides support for clang-tidy (when you build) and clang-format (using build target clang-format) to use these please make sure clang-tidy and clang-format are installed on your system

 ## Run Using Docker
 Rather than building from scratch you can run SCAMP via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) using the prebuilt [image](https://hub.docker.com/r/zpzim/scamp) on dockerhub.